 Can you park an RV at Disneyland?

-It is obvious that the budget of your trip is an essential point in your organization.
+It is obvious that the budget for your trip is an essential point in your organization.
 The RV is a good way to save money on your stay at Disney, to have some independence to move around, to save money on restaurants since you have enough to cook on-site (which avoids having to eat in the park)…

 You will only have to deal with the gasoline and the toll.
 And be aware that the majority of RVs weigh less than 3.5 tonnes, so they fall into the same category as cars so the price of the toll is the same as if you came by car.